scylladb/sphinx-scylladb-theme/docs/source/getting-started/installation.rst

 Installation
 ============

-This guide explains how to add the documentation toolchain to a project hosted on GitHub.
+This quickstart walks you through the steps required to add the documentation toolchain to a project hosted on GitHub.

 Step 1: Download the sample project
 -----------------------------------